sgoka001/Follow-The-Light/README.md

 # Follow-The-Light
 An embedded systems project using the ATMEGA1284 microprocessor.
-Please refer to the attached PDF named Report for details.
+Please refer to the attached Report.pdf for details.